olamideokunnugaDS/pokemon-card-valuation/README.md

 | Hybrid XGBoost (31 features) | $1,405 | $3,499 | 67.2% | −0.134 |
 | **LSTM (transaction-history sequence)** | **$1,284** | **$3,311** | 112.6% | **+0.307** |

-The XGBoost model looks strong in training and then falls apart on test data — classic overfitting to a market state that later drifted.
+The XGBoost model looks strong in training and then falls apart on test data, a classic overfitting to a market state that later drifted.
 The LSTM, which conditions on each card's own recent transaction history rather than memorizing static feature-price mappings, is the only model that holds up out of sample.

-**Fusion.** 16 architectural variants were trained and evaluated (identity-only, condition-only, market-only, every pairwise combination, and full fusion), each averaged over 5 seeds, with statistical significance assessed via paired double-bootstrap (1,000 resamples over both rows and seeds).
+**Fusion:** 16 architectural variants were trained and evaluated (identity-only, condition-only, market-only, every pairwise combination, and full fusion), each averaged over 5 seeds, with statistical significance assessed via paired double-bootstrap (1,000 resamples over both rows and seeds).

 - **Best variant:** identity + condition + market-LSTM embeddings fused through a small MLP head → **R²(log) = +0.340 ± 0.062** on test, the best of all 16 variants.
-- **Decomposition beats monolithic modeling:** the best fusion variant beats a single XGBoost model trained on all raw features by **+0.453 R²(log)** (95% CI [+0.351, +0.562]) — keeping condition and market representations separate until late fusion is not just cleaner, it's measurably more accurate.
+- **Decomposition beats monolithic modeling:** the best fusion variant beats a single XGBoost model trained on all raw features by **+0.453 R²(log)** (95% CI [+0.351, +0.562]).
+Keeping condition and market representations separate until late fusion is cleaner, and measurably more accurate.
 - **Fusion beats the best single modality:** it beats the market-LSTM running alone by **+0.116 R²(log)** (95% CI [+0.032, +0.177]).
-- **More modalities isn't automatically better:** adding the XGBoost market embedding into the best 3-input variant *hurts* it by −0.147 R²(log) (95% CI [−0.236, −0.073]) — XGBoost's overfitting propagates straight into the fusion head.
+- **More modalities isn't automatically better:** adding the XGBoost market embedding into the best 3-input variant hurts it by −0.147 R²(log) (95% CI [−0.236, −0.073]).
+XGBoost's overfitting propagates straight into the fusion head.
 Picking the right inputs mattered more than maximizing input count.

-Full per-variant numbers are in [`results/fusion_master_comparison.csv`](results/fusion_master_comparison.csv); every pairwise significance test is in [`results/fusion_bootstrap_results.json`](results/fusion_bootstrap_results.json).
+Full per-variant numbers are in [`results/fusion_master_comparison.csv`](results/fusion_master_comparison.csv), every pairwise significance test is in [`results/fusion_bootstrap_results.json`](results/fusion_bootstrap_results.json).
 A fuller write-up, including subgroup breakdowns (temporal segments, PSA grade, cold-start listings) and failure-mode analysis, is in [`docs/technical_report.md`](docs/technical_report.md).

 ## Repository structure